 You need experienced, aggressive legal help to fend off the accusations you’re up against, and The Zoldan Law Group can deliver just that.
-We represent licensed medical professionals, including registered nurses, throughout the Phoenix Metro and surrounding parts of Arizona.
+Our Scottsdale nursing license attorneys represent licensed medical professionals, including registered nurses, throughout the Phoenix Metro and surrounding parts of Arizona.
 With lawyers knowledgeable about the investigation, interview and administrative hearing process, and having had success mitigating the penalties that nurses face when they’ve been accused of wrongdoing, we’re ready to help keep you on the job you’ve worked so hard for.

 You’re There For Your Patients.
 We’re Here For You.

 Complaints of professional misconduct can come from just about anywhere — the physicians you work with, fellow nurses, patients or their family members.
 Board investigations can originate out of accusations of improperly administering medications, dealing inappropriately with patients, even being physically or mentally unable to perform your essential job duties.

 If you’re coming under investigation following a DUI arrest or allegations of substance abuse, we can help you pursue options that get you the help you need while minimizing the impacts on your job.